tearflake/symp-intro/docs/examples.md

 ## 4️⃣ Combined Frame — Syntax + Semantics

 A frame that validates syntax *and* executes a symbolic computation.
+Complete example.

 ```
 (APPLY